 12. If you have an idea and publish it on the internet, that counts as a ghost of done.

 Here is a second one that I take exception to.
-Writing down your idea or preliminary specification or plan of attack or problem outline at least gets it out of your head and onto paper.
+Writing down your idea, preliminary specification, plan of attack, or problem outline at least gets it out of your head and onto paper.
 It moves you beyond the limits of “I’ll know it when I see it.”
 It allows others who are so inclined to pick up the baton and carry the idea forward.
-For me, the ghost of done is a 90% finished blog post in my draft folder that I yet to publish.
-This is something I am very familiar with I have published 1930 blog posts but have another 1134 ghosts in my draft folder.
-I am currently attacking this problem by forcing myself to recycle an old post into a new one instead of creating a post from scratch.
+For me, the ghost of done is a 90% finished blog post in my draft folder that I have yet to publish.
+Unfortunately, this is something I am very familiar with.
+I have now published over 2,000 blog posts but have another thousand or so “ghosts” in my draft folder.
+I am attacking this problem by forcing myself to recycle a draft post into a new one instead of creating a post from scratch.
 At my current rate of progress, I will clear this backlog about the time we reach the Singularity in 2033.

 13. Done is the engine of more.

-I think you have to be intentional in your efforts to promote, remix, and re-purpose older works into your new efforts.
+I think you have to be intentional in your efforts to promote, remix, and re-purpose older works into your new endeavors.
 There is a certain amount of serendipity in getting your work done and showing it to others.
-But it’s not enough.
+But I’ve learned that it’s not enough.
 No product sells itself.
 No article promotes itself.
-You have to be intentional about distribution and promotion, and schedule time for this effort or being done will not be enough.
+I now know I have to be intentional about distribution and promotion; scheduling time for this effort or being done will not be enough.

 SKMurphy Take

 Perfectionism and procrastination are common afflictions for entrepreneurs, certainly among the less successful.
-For entrepreneurs, this list neglects any discussion of the audience or the customer.
+But this list neglects any discussion of the audience or the customer.
 They determine what “done” means.
 If you can get your ideas out of your head, then you can complement your high standards with a conversation with customers about what would constitute “good enough” or “minimum viable” (to coin a phrase).
 This will give you a useful definition of “done.”
-Even if your efforts are based on the best information you have, they may still fail.
+Even efforts based on the best information you have may still fail.
 But they will provide a lot of value as probes into the unknown.
-They will allow you to map your ignorance and mistaken assumptions–if you are willing to uncover where your mental map did not match reality.
-If you are able to persist, you can refine your approach and goals in a sequence of better and more informed efforts.
+They will allow you to map your ignorance and mistaken assumptions–if you are willing to uncover and acknowledge where your mental map did not match reality.
+If you can persist, you can refine your approach and goals in a sequence of better and more informed efforts.

 “Rome wasn’t built without deadlines.”